imandrealombardo/FACT-AI/README.md

 # Requirements
 The code was tested using the environment we provide in 'f_attack_env.yml'.
 It is highly recommended to work in that environment by installing it using Anaconda.
-To do this install Anaconda and simply run
+To do this install Anaconda and simply run:

 ```bash
 conda env create -f f_attack_env.yml